Desmond Tutu: Children of the Light

 Released at the Festival de Télévision de Monte-Carlo, June 2016.

 The story of former President of Costa Rica and 1987 Nobel Peace Prize winner Oscar Arias who helped to bring peace to Latin America.

 Released June 18, 2017 at the Monte Carlo Television Festival

 The story of the Troubles in Ireland from the perspective of 1977 Nobel Peace Prize laureate Betty Williams.

 To be released June 2018 at the Monte Carlo Television Festival followed by release online on Google Play.

 Everyone knows the 14th Dalai Lama as a spiritual buddhist leader, but few know his other side, Dalai Lama-- The Scientist.

 PeaceJam’s Annual Special Jury Award

 Awarded at The Monte Carlo T.V.
 Festival

 As part of our partnership with the Monte Carlo T.V.
 Festival, we award a Special Jury Prize in Monaco in June.
 The award is given to a TV series or documentary that embodies the One Billion Acts of Peace Campaign and/or the spirit of the Nobel Peace Prize.
-Submissions for the 2018 Special Jury Award will open in January 2018.
+Submissions are open for more information click here.